-Services that are covered for you What you must pay when you get these services health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit. visit.
-Out of Network Once the \$2,000 yearly deductible is met, you pay 30% coinsurance.
+Services that are covered for you What you must pay when you get these services screenings and shots), and referrals for other care if needed.
+Once the \$1,750 yearly deductible is met, you pay 30% coinsurance.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.